Real-World Builds

 Quick Answer

-Using Cursor integrated with SendGrid, we went from "we need to send an email" to tested, deployed marketing emails hitting inboxes in 6 minutes.
+Using an AI agent integrated with SendGrid, we went from "we need to send an email" to tested, deployed marketing emails hitting inboxes in 6 minutes.
 Describe the email, review the preview, query the subscriber list, and send — all through a single conversational interface.

 Six minutes.
 That's how long it took us to go from "we need to send a marketing email" to a tested, deployed email hitting subscriber inboxes.

 Not a template.
 A custom HTML email, personalized, with proper formatting and tracking.
-Created, tested, and sent -- all through Cursor.
+Created, tested, and sent — all through an AI agent.

 The Workflow

-Minute 1-2: Describe the email to Cursor.
+Minute 1-2: Describe the email to your agent.
 "Draft a marketing email announcing our next Vibe Jam session on February 24th.
 Include the time, location, and a registration link.
 Keep the tone casual and energetic."

-Minute 3-4: Cursor generates the HTML email, styled to match our brand.
-We review it in a preview.
+Minute 3-4: Your agent generates the HTML email, styled to match your brand.
+Review it in a preview.
 Make one adjustment: "Move the CTA button above the fold."

 Minute 5: "Query the subscriber database and get the list of active subscribers."